• Skip to primary navigation

 Healthy chicken & spinach curry

-This saag curry recipe is great too if you are eating healthily as it is not full of cream, oil or any of those nasties.
-Simple to make and low in fat and great for Weight Watchers and eating clean!
+This saag curry recipe is great too if you are eating healthily as it is based on simple healthy ingredients.
+Simple to make and low in fat and great for a high protein low carb option and eating clean!

 I just love the colour when it is served, a plate full of colour is always the best.
 The spinach disintegrates and the tomato-based sauce has a lovely rich colour.